8 Simple Ways You Can Help to Stop Climate Change

 Because of this, each and every one of us must take action against climate change.
-The electronics recycling industry is helping take action by recycling hard to recycle items.
-In doing so there is less mining for raw materials in the world today.
+Here’s how:

 - Be informed.
 The best way you can fight against climate change is to be informed about it.
 If you understand what is going on with climate change and what can be done about it, you are able to make the right choices, especially in supporting those people who have the power to make big decisions on this matter.
 It is also important that you only read verified and credible sources of information on climate change for facts and resources.